centau/vide/docs/tut/crash-course/3-components.md

 # Components

+Vide encourages separating different parts of your UI into functions called *components*.

 A component is a function that creates and returns a piece of UI.

-This is a way to separate your app into small chunks that you can reuse and put together.
+This is a way to separate your UI into small chunks that you can reuse and put together.

 ::: code-group